raymondjavaxx/RotatingLabel/README.md

 .package(url: "https://github.com/raymondjavaxx/RotatingLabel.git", from: "1.0.0")
 ```

-Or, follow the instructions on the *[Adding package dependencies to your app](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app)* guide.
+Or, follow the instructions on *[Adding package dependencies to your app](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app)* guide.

 ## Usage

 Usage is simple.
-Just create a RotatingLabel and set the text property to the value you want to display.
-When it is time to change the value, use the `setText(_:animated:)` method to animate the change.
+Create a RotatingLabel and set the text property to the value you want to display.
+When it is time to change the value, use the `setText(_:animated:)` method to animate it.

 ```swift
 let label = RotatingLabel()